 How do you prepare for things that you don’t know about?
 One way is to know more stuff.
 Reduce the opportunity for the unknown to bite you in the ass.

-That's why I spent the weekend getting to know how to use my gear in a different way than I've relied upon it in the past.
+That’s why I spent the weekend learning how to use my gear differently than I’ve relied upon it in the past.

-We all know the fundamental part of photography is the exposure.
-An exposure has both technical and creative aspects to it.
-You can change the variable to come up with different ways to create a proper exposure.
+We all know the fundamental part of photography is exposure.
+Exposure has both technical and creative aspects to it.
+You can change the variable to devise different ways to create proper exposure.
 Technically, each is correct.
 Creatively, which one is proper?
 The one you like.

 Location shooting never seems to be ideal for me.
 It’s an exercise in seeing what we have and how I can deal with it.
 It’s a mystery basket.